Tuxtla Gutiérrez: The city

 The largest museum in the city is the Museo Regional de Antropología e Historia (Regional Museum of Anthropology and History), which one of the most important of its kind in Mexico.
 The building was constructed in modern style between 1979 and 1982, designed by architect Juan Miramontes Nájera.
 This design received first prize at the Third Biennial Architecture Contest in Bulgaria in 1985.
 Its permanent collection covers the history of the state and is divided into two halls: one for archeology and the other for history starting from the Spanish conquest.
 Next to it, there is the Museo de Paleontología "Eliseo Palacios Aguilera" which was inaugurated in 2002 and is the only museum of its type in the state.
 It contains exhibits of over 200 fossils, all from Chiapas, with range in age from 300 million to 10,000 years old.
 The main hall is centered on a reconstruction of a Megatherium.
 There is also a display dedicated to the amber of the state with pieces containing insects and spiders.

 The Chiapas Museum of Science and Technology is an interactive museum for children and adults demonstrating advances in modern times in three halls: Earth and Universe, Life and Humans, and Communications and Tools.

 The Mercado de los Ancianos is a large traditional market southeast of the center of the city near the zoo.
 It offers fresh flowers, meat, seafood, clothes, household goods and more.
 It has an outdoor café under a big red tent, and serves its dishes prepared from the items available in the market.
 These include shrimp dishes, chicken, fried whole fish, carne asada (grilled beef) and tacos.
 The Instituto de las Artesanias y Productos de Chiapas (Institute of Handcrafts and Products of Chiapas), also called the Casa de Artesanías, opened in 1980, is a large purple building on the main boulevard of the city, run by the government to promote the state's traditional products.
 These include the best of Chiapas handcrafts including textiles, clothing, toys, ceramics and wood sculptures as well as genuine amber jewelry.
 It also contains an Ethnographic Museum which shows scenes representing the lifestyles of the various indigenous groups of Chiapas with dioramas of rural villages and how crafts are made.
 There are also mannequins displaying indigenous dress.
 It also sells coffee and regional candies from the state.
-In his time, was a great museum that stored the largest collection of photos, crafts and recreations of life of native villages in the depths of the state, but was almost entirely consumed by fire in 2001.
+The museum's predecessor stored the largest collection of photos, crafts and recreations of life of native villages in the depths of the state, but was almost entirely consumed by fire in June 2002.

 The Casa de la Cultura of the city is located at Avenida 1a Ponente Norte.
 Two other important churches are the Santo Domingo Parish and the Santo Niño de Atocha Temple.

 The city is the local government authority for eighty three other communities which cover a territory of 334.90 km^{2}.
 It borders the municipalities of San Fernando, Osumacinta, Chiapa de Corzo, Suchiapa, Ocozocoautla and Berriozábal.